AliviaK/recipeSharing/reflections.md

 creating the form and making it look nice with Bootstrap.
 It is a dynamic form so that users can click a button to add additional ingredients as needed, so I created a JavaScript file to generate a new input when clicked.
 I will do the same for steps, and next I will get to work on processing the form itself in the servlet.

+### Week 8
+#### Week of 10/18: 2.5 hours

+Tasks Accomplished:
++ Set up SendGrid API key and send successful email via SoapUI
++ Finish all page mockups

+Most of this week I was out of town and was unable to bring anything beside my laptop, so unfortunately aside from getting the weekly assignment done I was not able to accomplish much and fell a bit behind.
+I was able to finish mockups of all pages and did some research on which API to use, which I decided on SendGrid instead of JavaMail on a recommendation by my manager.
+I signed up for an API key and spent some time getting it configured to my project, which I plan this week to write tests and send my first email through the app.
+I successfully sent an email through SoapUI.